pantheon-systems/documentation/source/_docs/create-custom-upstream.md

    - A name for the custom upstream
    - The `https` clone URL (ending in `.git`)
-   - The access token for the new user.
+   - The Access Token for the new user.

 </div>
 </div>